d1024choi/HLSTrajForecast/README.md

-# The official implementation code for "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting", submitted to ECCV 2022.
+# The official implementation of the paper "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting".

 ## Setup